 7. Settling for less than you deserve

-If the need for companionship becomes too strong, you compromise and settle for less than you deserve rather then.
+If the need for companionship becomes too strong, you compromise and settle for less than you deserve rather than wait for a love that you’re worthy of.
 Mainly because you’ve given up the hope that you’ll meet your soulmate soon or ever.
-Often, this is one of the reasons why people get trapped in and continue to stay in unhealthy, toxic relationships.
+Often, this is one of the reasons why people get trapped and continue to stay in unhealthy, toxic relationships.

 8. Ignoring sound advice